semaphoreci/docs/environment-variables_5b16f4a30428632c466a94c6.md

 #### SEMAPHORE\_WORKFLOW\_ID

-The value of the `SEMAPHORE_WORKFLOW_ID` environment variable is the ID of the workflow of the current job.
+The value of the `SEMAPHORE_WORKFLOW_ID` environment variable is the workflow ID that is used during the execution of the active job.

 The `SEMAPHORE_WORKFLOW_ID` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in